-According to the American Academy of Pain Medicine, approximately 1.5 billion people around the world have chronic pain.
+According to the American Academy of Pain Medicine, more than 1.5 billion people around the world have chronic pain.
 It’s the most common cause of long-term disability in the United States, affecting about 100 million Americans.

 Chronic pain is usually caused by an initial injury, such as a back sprain or pulled muscle.
 It’s believed that chronic pain develops after nerves become damaged.
 The nerve damage makes pain more intense and long lasting.
 In these cases, treating the underlying injury may not resolve the chronic pain.

 In some cases, however, people experience chronic pain without any prior injury.
 The exact causes of chronic pain without injury aren’t well understood.
-The pain may sometimes be caused by an underlying health condition, such as:
+The pain may sometimes result from an underlying health condition, such as:

 - chronic fatigue syndrome: characterized by extreme, prolonged weariness that’s often accompanied by pain